Skaperkraft School of Entrepreneurial Leadership 2021-22

 Throughout her career, Amanda has had the privilege of working on initiatives of peace, mentoring, and leadership development, both globally and in the United States capitol, Washington DC.
 A self-proclaimed relationship broker, Amanda is passionate about making human connections for good.
 After a decade in Washington DC, Amanda now resides in Rome, Italy where her French husband works on issues surrounding global food insecurity.
 Amanda has two young children, loves studying culture and art, the outdoors, cooking, and comedy.

-Arttu Makipaa (FI)
+Arttu Makipaa (FI/BE)

 Arttu Makipaa is a senior policy officer at the European Commission in Brussels.
 He has just returned from a longer assignment in Cyprus, where he was involved in technical assistance and reconciliation work for the reunification of the island.
 Trained as economist and theologian, Arttu is close to completing his PhD thesis in theological anthropology and social ethics.
 He is passionate about topics that help to understand our contemporary cultures through the eyes of faith, and to help followers of Jesus be salt and light in the world.
 Arttu is married to Sara, a Dutch jazz singer-songwriter, and they have three children.

 Camilla Nelson works as a high-school teacher in the city of Drammen, Norway.
 She also leads the work of Initiatives of Change from its base in Oslo, and have sat on the International Board of IofC, overseeing work around the world.
 IofCs vision is a world-wide movement of people of diverse cultures and backgrounds, who are committed to the transformation of society through changes in human motives and behaviour, starting with their own.
 Camilla`s passion is bridging the gap between differences of faith, culture and politics.
 She is married to Axel and has raised three kids, now entering adulthood.